stormpath/stormpath-documentation/source/reference.rst

     * - ``directory``
       - Link
       - N/A
-      - A link to the Directory resource that the Agent belongs to.
+      - A link to the :ref:`Directory <ref-directory>` resource that the Agent belongs to.

     * - ``download``
       - Link